inBeat/inbeat-website/content/top-influencers/instagram/fashion/japan/tokyo/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Tokyo In 2023
+title: Top 10 Fashion Instagram Influencers In Tokyo In 2024
 description: >-
-  Find top fashion Instagram influencers in Tokyo in 2023.
+  Find top fashion Instagram influencers in Tokyo in 2024.
 Most popular hashtags: #fashion #tokyo #ootd #japan.
 platform: Instagram
-hits: 319
+hits: 336
 text_top: Discover the best Instagram accounts on inBeat.
-text_bottom: Our search engine has 319 Instagram influencers like this in Tokyo, Japan for you to contact.
+text_bottom: Our database holds 336 Instagram influencers like this in Tokyo, Japan for you to collaborate.
 profiles:
   - username: "aaxxy2"
     fullname: >-